-- completed by the number of days in the enrollment period.
-If 60% of the semester has been completed, there is no return of Title IV funds. - D. Tuition refunds will be based on the following schedule for fall and spring semesters.
+The Duncan School of Law policy for refunds of Tuition and Fees will be based on the following schedule for fall and spring semesters.

 If the student withdraws on or before the first official day of class, 100% of applicable institutional dollars will be refunded.
 If the student withdraws after the first official day of classes and during the first week of the semester 90% will be refunded; during the second week 75% will be refunded.
 During the third week 50% will be refunded.
 During the fourth week 25% will be refunded.
 Students who withdraw after four weeks will not receive any refund.

-A different, and more abbreviated, schedule will apply to summer and Maymester semesters.
-(ADD)
+A different and more abbreviated schedule will apply to summer and maymester semesters.